Bio Coming Soon

-He is also the director of the Sunday Company, NCT's new up-and-coming improv group.
+He is the former director of the Sunday Company, NCT’s alternative improv group.
 Chris also teaches improv workshops at NCT and directs the Thursday NCT MashUp.
 Chris was also a performer and writer in the sketch groups Wimbly Humor Institute and 7th Grade.

 He holds a B.A. in Theatre and Art from the College of William and Mary, and an M.F.A. from Savannah College of Art and Design.

 Dave George has been doing improvisational comedy in San Diego since 1990.
 He performed with Comedy Codependents, TheatreSports, and Sub-Atomic Jenkins Clan (SJC) before joining National Comedy Theatre in 1999.
 Dave was a the multimedia show director for and traveled around the world with Tony Robbins for many years producing seminars.
 He took a variety of drama classes throughout his education and first starred as Jerry Flynn in his ninth grade production of “My Client Curly”.
 Dave graduated UC Santa Cruz with a double degree of computer science and sociology.
 Now he refuses to work or look for work, but does enjoy teaching improv at NCT.

 Denver got his start back in 1997 with ComedySportz in Santa Barbara after being amazed by their antics while seeing a show.
 He has long history in local muscial theater wherever he has lived, which has included California, Alaska, Hawaii, and Japan.
 He enjoys reading, playing soccer or tennis, and entertaining groups of people through laughter.